veerakarthick235/Emotion_Music_System/README.md

-# Emotion-Based Music Recommendation System
+# Emotion-Based Music Recommender 🎵

-This project recommends music based on user emotions using a simple machine learning model.
+A Streamlit web app that recommends songs based on your current mood using the Spotify API.

+---

+## 🎯 Overview
+This application analyzes how you feel (Happy, Sad, Angry, or Relaxed) and fetches mood-based songs from Spotify.
+Each recommendation includes:
+- Song name
+- Artist
+- Album cover
+- Play button (opens in Spotify)

+---

+## 🛠 Tech Stack
+- **Python**
+- **Streamlit**
+- **Spotipy (Spotify API Wrapper)**
+- **HTML / CSS for custom UI**

+---

-## Structure
+## 📌 Features
-- `data/`: Contains emotion metadata.
+- Beautiful gradient UI with animation
+- Emotion picker using emoji icons
+- 1-click music suggestions
-- `music/`: Organize songs by emotion.
+- Spotify deep links to play songs
-- `model/`: Placeholder for ML models.
-- `app/`: Application code (Streamlit or Flask).
+- Glassmorphism design style

+---